Skip to Content

 Average Royal Caribbean Ship Length: 325 meters

-The graph below shows the length of Titanic in comparison to the Royal Caribbean fleet.
-It’s interesting to note that although lengths of cruise ships have increased on average cruise ships aren’t much longer than Titanic was.
+It’s interesting to note that although lengths of cruise ships have increased – on average cruise ships aren’t that much longer than Titanic.

-The process of having to dock and maneuver cruise ships means that although they are able to increase almost exponentially in height the same can’t be said for length.
-Modern cruise ships still need to be able to dock in ports that are often quite old.
+The process of having to dock and manoeuvre cruise ships means that although they can increase almost exponentially in height, the same can’t be said for length.

 Titanic Length Comparison Against Royal Caribbean Modern Cruise Ships